ibinec/ibinec/README.md

 Check out my Portfolio for all of my projects, skills, achievements.

 Hi there!
-Welcome to my GitHub! 👋
+Welcome to my GitHub Profile! 👋

 I'm Claude, a Data Engineer based in **Nashville, TN**, with a passion for all things data and machine learning systems.
 I enjoy building scalable pipelines, automating data workflows, and exploring how data can drive real-world decisions.